4373 Wheeler Street, Suite 130

 Cambridge Oaks Apartments, a partnership between the university and Century Campus Housing, is located at the southwest corner of campus.
 This facility provides 634 beds for students and staff.
 Cambridge Oaks offers limited-access gates, fully modern kitchens, walk-in closets, a sparkling swimming pool with tanning deck, barbecue grills, laundry facilities, an updated DVD and video library, a volleyball court, easy access to university and public transportation, and a variety of floor plans.
 Cambridge Oaks offers several units that are barrier-free for physically challenged students and also hosts the 24-hour Attendant Care Service in cooperation with the University Health Center.
-Preference is given to upper-level, married, graduate and professional students, and students over 25 years of age.
+Preference is given to upper-level, married, graduate and professional students, and students 25 and older.
 This community offers the luxury of an off-campus lifestyle with on-campus convenience.

 Cullen Oaks, a partnership between the university and American Campus Communities, is located on Cullen between Wheeler and MacGregor.
 This facility provides 879 beds.
 Cullen Oaks offers a variety of living plans that ensure each student has a private bedroom in a fully furnished apartment.
 Utilities, Ethernet, phone and cable services are included in the monthly installments.
-A fully functional Business Center and computer facility is available 24-hours.
+A fully functional business center and computer facility is available 24 hours.
 TV/community lounges, workout rooms and laundry facilities are located conveniently throughout the complex.
 The community also offers a lighted basketball court and barbecue pavilion for casual and organized functions.
 This facility provides staffed entryways as well as card and key-access entries.
 The complex has ample gated parking, and the university provides a shuttle service frequently throughout the day.